snorf/chatclient/ReadMe.txt

 No search function:
 Right now there is no way to search in the messages.
 I would really like to add this but my time is almost up and I know that there are some work to be done to do an effective free text search in CoreData.

+To load test data:
+Uncomment the last 2 lines in ChatServer.m answerMessageInSession:
+Then send a message to anyone, then core data will be populated with some data.

+I really liked this assigment.
+I have learned a lot that I didn't know about CoreData etc and I have also realized that there is a ton more to learn.

 ===========================================================================
 BUILD REQUIREMENTS: